R3Conclave/conclave-samples/README.md

 ### Initial SetUp

-In order to compile, and run these samples successfully, kindly download the conclave SDK in conclave-samples/conclave-sdk/{version-number}/ folder.
+In order to compile, and run these samples successfully, kindly download the conclave SDK at the below location.

-This sdk consists of a repo folder.
-You can find a reference to this repo path in gradle.properties as shown below.
+    ~/conclave-sdk/{version-number}/

-    conclaveRepo=../conclave-sdk/1.1/repo
+If you wish to change this location, and download this sdk to a custom location, please update the conclaveRepo property in gradle.properties of your project to point to the custom path.

-If you wish to download the conclave sdk repo to another location, please update this conclaveRepo property in gradle.properties for all the samples.
+Also change the defaultSdkLocation to false, which tells us whether to use the default path or a custom path.

 ## License
 The source code files are available under the Apache License, Version 2.0.